 First, you need a source of video imaging.
 Since graduation is a live, real-world event, cameras are the right choice.
 Video cameras for use in live streaming range from simple webcams to fancy and expensive professional video cameras.
 For the purposes of streaming a graduation ceremony, webcams are probably fine, and they’re both cheaper and easier to use.
 You may want to look into the specifics of what you want to do in the way of multiple viewpoints and zoom focus, though.

 The second thing you need for live stream broadcasting is an encoder or encoding software.
 The encoder converts the camera signals into a format to broadcast over the internet.
 Encoding software, such as Wirecast or vMix, also lets you do a lot of things to control the appearance of your broadcast.
 For example, you can switch from one video feed to another, add lower thirds and insert other graphic embellishments.

 The third necessity of live streaming is an internet connection.
 Your connection needs to be reliable; you don’t want it cutting out at a crucial moment.
 The connection upload speed should also be at least as twice as fast as the bitrate quality of your broadcast.
-If you aren’t sure on your upload speed, be sure to do an upload speed test at the location you will broadcast live.
+If you aren’t sure about your upload speed, be sure to do an upload speed test at the location you will broadcast live.